The Rise of Voice Authentication Biometrics as a Security Solution

 What is voice biometrics authentication?

-Voice biometrics is the science of using a person’s voice as a uniquely identifying biological characteristic in order to authenticate them.
+Voice biometrics is the science of using a person’s voice as a unique identifying biological characteristic in order to authenticate their access.
+It involves analyzing various characteristics of a person’s voice, such as the pitch, tone, and accent, in order to create a unique voiceprint.

 Is biometric authentication inexpensive?